Knulleffect/cs432_assignments/EC0-report.md

 print(s)
 ```

-The table below shows a simple table.
+The table below shows the first 4 weeks of the class schedule.

 |Week|Date|Topic|
 |:---|:---|:---|